Urbanization in Africa

-The urbanization of most of Africa is moving fast forward, especially south of the Sahara.
-It is estimated that in 1900, about 89% of inhabitants lived from the primary occupations of farming, hunting & gathering, cattle nomadism, and fishing (Aase, 2003:1) meaning that 11% or less were urban.
+The urbanization of most of Africa is moving fast forward, especially South of the Sahara.
+It is estimated that in 1900, about 89% of inhabitants lived from the primary occupations of farming, hunting and gathering, cattle nomadism, and fishing (Aase, 2003:1) meaning that 11% or less were urban.
 At the start of the independence period in 1957, 14.7% of Africa's inhabitants were urban, in 2000 had it risen to 37.2% and it is expected to rise to 49.3% in 2015, in effect 3.76% to 3.35% per year (UN, 2002).
 In sub-Saharan Africa in 1960 "only one city, Johannesburg, had a population of one million;...in 2009, there were fifty-two cities with such large populations."
 The Nigerian city of Lagos that in 1963 had 665,000 inhabitants (Rakodi, 1997) and 8.7 million in 2000 is expected to become the world's 11th biggest city by 2015 with 16 million inhabitants (UN, 2002).

 Pre-colonial times

+The process of urbanization required some initial conditions to be met before the process could begin.
+The purpose of towns was to support the labor of those who were not in agriculture, whether that be craftsmen, priests, traders, landlords, etc. According to Catherine Coquery-Vidrovitch, there are three conditions needed for urbanization to begin.
+First, there must be a food surplus to feed those who are not employed in agriculture.
+Second, there must be a ruling class that facilitates the movement of this food surplus from those who create it to those living within the city.
+Finally, there must be merchants and traders to supply this new working class with the materials necessary to accomplish their work.
+The structure of many African cities is quite different from the normal western city, mainly in sub-Saharan Africa but also in the Nile Valley The structure of the city did not include stone structures, and if they did, it was sparsely in the city center.
+This kind of city was called a "Giant Village," and it allowed the city to move when resources became depleted.
+Most of the structures built were made of wattle and daub, often even the chiefs quarters.
+These "Giant Village's" were characterized by very low population density and very large cities in area; at most, they had up to 50,000 people living in these cities.

+In pre-colonial Africa, young men would often challenge the authority of their elders.
+This could often times create tension between the ethnic groups and a constant struggle for who has authority over one another.
+Constant struggle in this manner doesn't allow for growth and innovation.